 The Guanacaste and the Nicoya Peninsula

 The province of Guanacaste and the Nicoya Peninsula are the two regions which are the most affected by aridity during the dry season.
 Moreover, temperatures are very high during this season and rise easily around 95°F (35°C).
 Despite this aridity, the region is crossed by many rivers and it is sometimes difficult to travel thanks to public transport.
-Rent a campervan is a real advantage to discover this beautiful region of the country.
+Rent a camper van and 4X4 is a real advantage to discover this beautiful region of the country.

 During the rainy season, these areas can be affected by heavy showers that revive the flora and allow it to become green again for the enjoyment of nature lovers.